SuvarneshKM/SuvarneshKM/README.md

 ### Hi there 👋

-I am [Suvarnesh K M](https://suvarneshkm.github.io/), friends call me Appu, currently pursuing my BTech majoring in Electrical and Electronics from [CUCEK](http://cucek.in/).
+I am [Suvarnesh K M](https://suvarneshkm.github.io/), currently pursuing my BTech majoring in Electrical and Electronics from [CUCEK](http://cucek.in/).
 I am a Developer , also Security and OSINT enthusiast.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:

 <a href="https://twitter.com/SuvarneshKM">